clolsonus/covid-19/README.md

 ## Aug 16, 2020

-USA: appears to have past peak, so watch for future estimates to push out forward in time a bit as we go through this inflection point.
+USA: appears to have passed peak, so watch for future estimates to push out forward in time a bit as we go through this inflection point.
 The USA is big collection of populations centers and these stats do not show those nuances as specific areas get hit and flare up.